Building Materials Market Coverage: A Channel Playbook

 • Identifying coverage black holes.
 These are territories where one channel is completely missing, creating coverage failure.
 A territory with strong dealer presence but zero influencer activity is a black hole (demand does not exist).
 A territory with active influencers but no dealer availability is a black hole (demand leaks to competitors).
 Black holes require immediate intervention before broader coverage expansion makes sense.

-Coverage improves when the channel works together
+Coverage improves when the channel levers work together

 Market coverage does not improve by simply adding more dealers.
-It improves when brands actively manage how the entire channel works together.
+It improves when brands actively manage how the entire channel levers work together.
 When field visits follow business signals, distributors stay engaged between rep interactions, dealers have clear incentives to keep ordering, and influencers direct demand toward the right outlets, the network starts generating consistent sell-through.

 Each of these problems is fixable.
 Brands simply need a platform that understands the unique realities of the building materials industry.
 That is exactly what BeatRoute is built to do.